ncocana/proyecto-pydevops/README.md

 As result of this project and with the tools that we had at the moment, we designed a responsive web connected with a database.

 The aim of this project is already complete.
-We implemented all the demands (wrote in the "Repte Crap -> Craft") we could giving our knowledge at the moment and our limited time.
+We implemented all the demands (wrote in the document "Repte Crap -> Craft") we could giving our knowledge at the moment and our limited time.

 ## Possible improvements